By Karen A. Soukiasian

 Pawing is one of the most common complaints by dog owners.

-Weary owners, usually of new puppies or demanding, and usually incredibly spoiled dogs, often say they are being shred to ribbons by their pet’s sharp nails, and they don’t know what to do about it.
+Weary owners, usually of new puppies or demanding, and usually incredibly spoiled dogs, complain that they are being shredded to ribbons by their pet’s sharp nails, and they don’t know what to do about it.

 Learn to understand pawing

-There are a number of reasons why our canine friends paw us.
-All are signals of communication…we just have to know dog, so we know what they are trying to tell us.
+People often wonder why dogs put their paws on them.
+The truth is, there are a number of reasons why our canine friends paw us.
+All are signals of communication…we just have to know how to speak dog, so we know what they are trying to tell us.

 Pawing communicates, “Hey you up there, it’s me down here.
 I want your attention, and I want it NOW!”

-By knowing when, where, and how often to respond or ignore, we curtail their demand before it becomes a relentless problem that requires behavior modification.
+By knowing when, where, and how often to respond or ignore your dog, you can curtail that demand before it becomes a relentless problem that requires behavior modification.